pavel-grigorev/spring-icomponent/README.md

 I as a developer would like to have the ability to implement this pattern in my projects without much effort.
 This would allow me to:
 - build a convenient interface based facade for any desired functionality,
-- use my project domain terms in the design of the interface.
+- use my project domain terms in the design of the facade interface.

 `spring-icomponent` provides an easy-to-use base platform for small project-scoped and cross-project frameworks that are to implement this pattern.